 Please make checks payable to HealthSun Health Plans.
-You may call Member Services for more information on how to pay by check.
+You may call Member Services for more information on how to pay your plan premium or Part D late enrollment penalty by check.
 (Phone numbers for the Member Services Department are printed on the back cover this booklet).

-Option 2: You can have the Part D late enrollment penalty taken out of your monthly Social Security check
+Option 2: You can have the plan premium, and Part D late enrollment penalty if you pay one, taken out of your monthly Social Security check

-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your penalty this way.
+You can have the plan premium, and penalty if you pay one, taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium, and penalty if you pay one, this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium or Part D late enrollment penalty

-Your Part D late enrollment penalty is due in our office after you receive your annual invoice.
+Your plan premium, or your penalty if you pay one, is due in our office after you receive your annual invoice.
 If you choose to pay on a monthly basis, your payment is due by the last day of the month.
-We will send you an invoice at the end of the year that will provide your monthly penalty amount for the next enrollment year and the annual sum.
+We will send you an invoice at the end of the year that will provide your monthly plan premium amount, and your monthly penalty amount if you pay a Part D late enrollment penalty, for the next enrollment year and the annual sum.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.
+If you are having trouble paying your premium and/or Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium and/or penalty.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)